lumeland/blog/posts/lume-cms.md

 LumeCMS has an adapter for Lume SSG to automatically configure the site preview while you edit it.
-This integration will be available in the next version of Lume by running the command `deno task lume cms`, but it's also possible to use manually with the following code:
+This integration will be available in the next version of Lume by running the command `deno task lume cms`, but it's also possible to setup manually with the following code:

 ```js
 import lumeAdapter from "lume_cms/adapters/lume.ts";